We’ve partnered with Astuteo — read the announcement

 Let’s chat

 Whether you have a challenge in mind or just want to connect, let’s chat.
-You can also drop me an email, connect on LinkedIn or save my contact info for later.
+You can drop us an email, connect on LinkedIn or schedule a call with Garrett.

 A playful, hand-drawn illustration of a group of characters holding up scorecards with the number ‘11’.
 They sit behind a table scattered with various other numbers.